Coy Wayne Wesbrook

-Coy Wayne "Elvis" Wesbrook (February 1, 1958 – March 9, 2016) was an American mass murderer, convicted for the killing of five people in Channelview, Texas on November 13, 1997.
+Coy Wayne "Elvis" Wesbrook (February 1, 1958 – March 9, 2016) was an American mass murderer, convicted for the killing of five people in Channelview, Texas, on November 13, 1997.
 Wesbrook fatally shot his ex-wife, Gloria Jean Coons, her female roommate, and three men during a party at Coons' home in an apparent fit of jealous rage.

 Wesbrook was sentenced to death in 1998, and was executed by lethal injection in 2016.

 Marriage and divorce

 On July 5, 1995, Wesbrook and Gloria Jean Coons were married.
 However, they had already lived together years before their marriage.
 In November 1997, they divorced, but Wesbrook wanted forgiveness.
 He attempted to reconcile with Coons by attending the party.
 At the time of his crime, he had one daughter.

 Murders

-According to Wesbrook, on November 12th, he went to visit his ex-wife, Coons, at her home in Channelview, Texas, in the Greater Houston area.
+According to Wesbrook, on November 12, he went to visit his ex-wife, Gloria Coons, at her home in Channelview, Texas, in the Greater Houston area.
 He was invited to a party at Coons' apartment along with other friends, Diana Ruth Money, and three other males.
 Wesbrook had gone there with hopes of rebuilding the relationship with Coons, but went into a rage when the party's attendees began to mock him because Coons had cheated on him in the bedroom.
 At some point in the evening, Wesbrook noticed that his ex-wife and two of the men had slipped away, and when he went into the bedroom, he found Coons having sex with both of the men.
 While they were mocking him Cruz stole his keys and hid them in his pants, preventing him from leaving.
 He was able to get his keys back and he left.
 A very short time later he returned in his truck and pulled out his .30-06 hunting rifle and returned to the residence.
 After bringing the gun into the room, the attendees continued to torment him.
 Money threw a can of beer at Wesbrook, which discharged the rifle, killing her.
 After he fired at her, Cruz and Rogers ran toward him and he fired at them too.
 He then entered the room where Hazlip and Coons were having sex, and fatally shot them both.